-Great Meadows National Wildlife Refuge -Concord Unit (US Fish & Wildlife Service; 3,486 acres both units) - wetlands, uplands, bottomland hardwoods along 12 miles of Sudbury River.
+Great Meadows National Wildlife Refuge -Concord Unit (US Fish & Wildlife Service: 3,486 acres both units) - wetlands, uplands, bottomland hardwoods along 12 miles of Sudbury River.
 Established in 1944 primarily as a sanctuary for migratory and wetland birds.
 Highest public use of all refuges in the wildlife complex.
 Dogs must be leashed.
 Bicycles and horses prohibited.
 1.7 mile trail around marsh pools.
 Photo blinds and observation tower.
 Handicapped accessible.
 Entrance on Monsen Rd off Rte 62 in Concord.
 Large map at parking lot.
 Maps of both this northern unit and the Sudbury unit are available at headquarters, Weir Hill Rd, Sudbury.
+978-443-4661 and online:

+www.fws.gov/northeast/greatmeadows/

-978-443-4661 and online: www.fws.gov/northeast/greatmeadows/ soon be converted to a multi-use bikeway to run from Lowell to Westford/Acton town line, and eventually may be extended to South Sudbury.
+Bruce Freeman Rail Trail - a work in progress, the abandoned Penn Central right of way will soon be converted to a multi-use bikeway to run from Lowell to Westford/Acton town line, and eventually may be extended to South Sudbury.
 Northern 6.8 miles opened Aug.
 2009.